rfresh2/ZenithProxy/README.md

 * Create a role for users to manage the proxy, a channel to manage the proxy in, and a channel for the chat relay.
 The bot's role must have permissions to send and receive messages in both channels
 * Run `setup.py` or configure with the `discord` command.

+## Running Multiple Instances

+Create a new folder for each instance with its own copy of the launcher files.
+[Example](https://i.imgur.com/OTkKIti.png)

+Instances must be independently run and configured. i.e. separate terminal sessions, discord bots, ports, config files, etc.

+See the [Linux Guide](https://github.com/rfresh2/ZenithProxy/wiki/Linux-Guide) for help copying files, creating folders, etc.

 ## Special Thanks